jdormuth/sentiment/README.md

 # sentiment

 General LSTM sentiment analyzer code that should work for anyone in CAIS running on machine 1.
 Pre trained word embeddings are included as well.
+Currently training is using sentiment140 twitter dataset.